jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 There are two main MDT Publication/Subscription models, Dial-in and Dial-out:

 **Dial-in** is a dynamic model.
 An application based on this model has to open a session to the network device and send one or more subscriptions reusing the same session.
-The network device will send the publications to the application for as long as the session stays up.
+The network device will send the publications to the application for as long as the session stays up. **NETCONF** and **gNMI** are the Dial-In telemetry interfaces.

-**Dial-out** is a configured model **.** The subscriptions need to be statically configured on the network device using any of the available interfaces (CLI, APIs, etc.) and the device will open a session with the application.
-If the session goes down, the device will try to open a new session.
+**Dial-out** is a configured model.
+The subscriptions need to be statically configured on the network device using any of the available interfaces (CLI, APIs, etc.) and the device will open a session with the application.
+If the session goes down, the device will try to open a new session. **gRPC** is the Dial-Out telemetry interface.

 ![](1-pubsub.png)